keu/docs/guides/logging.md

 Logs are sent to remote storage only once a task has been completed or failed.
 This means that logs of currently running tasks are accessible only from your local Airflow environment.

-## Remote Logging Example: Sending Task Logs to Amazon S3
+## Remote logging example: Send task logs to Amazon S3

 1. Add the `apache-airflow-providers-amazon` provider package to `requirements.txt`.